multiformats/js-multihashing-async/README.md

 [Hugo Dias](https://github.com/hugomrdias)

+### Notice
+> This module is moving to async/await starting from 0.7.0.
+> The last minor version to support callbacks is 0.6.0, any backports will merged to the branch `callbacks` and released under  `>0.6.0 <0.7.0`.

 #### Wait, why, how is this different from Node `crypto`?

 This module just makes working with multihashes a bit nicer.